slackalaxy/sboutils/README.md

-  installed      list installed packages updates        list potential updates of packages isinst         show if a package is installed dep            show dependencies chain for a SlackBuild dependent      show what depends on a SlackBuild find|search    search for a SlackBuild by name key            search by keyword footprint      show footprint of a package
+  installed      list installed packages updates        list potential updates of packages isinst         show if a package is installed dep|depends    show dependencies chain for a SlackBuild dependee       show what depends on a SlackBuild find|search    search for a SlackBuild by name key            search by keyword footprint      show footprint of a package